 - The minimum RRR should be at least 1.5

-- At last I look at the MACD and RSI indicators to get a perspective, if they confirm and if I have spare cash I increase my trade size
+- Finally, I look at the MACD and RSI indicators to get a perspective if they confirm, and if I have spare cash, I increase my trade size.

 Usually out of the 4-5 shortlisted stocks, at the most 1 or 2 may qualify for a trade.
 There are days when there are no trading opportunities.
 Deciding not to trade in itself is a big trading decision.
-Do remember this is a fairly stringent checklist, if a stock is confirming to the checklist, my conviction to trade is very high.
+Remember this is a fairly stringent checklist; if a stock is confirming the checklist, my conviction to trade is very high.

-I have mentioned this many times in this module, I will mention this for one last time – once you place a trade, do nothing till either your target is achieved or stoploss is triggered.
-Of course you can trail your stoploss, which is a healthy practice.
-But otherwise do nothing, if your trade complies with the checklist and do remember the trade is highly curetted; hence the chance of being successful is high.
+I have mentioned this many times in this module; I will mention this for one last time – once you place a trade, do nothing until your target is achieved, or stoploss is triggered.
+Of course, you can trail your stoploss, which is a healthy practice.
+Otherwise, do nothing if your trade complies with the checklist and do remember the trade is highly curetted; hence the chance of being successful is high.
 So it makes sense to stay put with conviction.

 19.5 – The Scalper

 For a seasoned swing trader, scalping is another option.
-Scalping is a technique where the trader initiates a fairly large trade with an intention of holding the trade for a few minutes.
+Scalping is a technique where the trader initiates a fairly large trade to hold the trade for a few minutes.
 Here is a typical example of the trade done by a scalper –

 |1st Leg of the trade||2nd leg of the trade|